Security and confidentiality

 What is still in progress.

-• Production trace promotion and eval replay need an explicit tenant policy before we can claim full admin/eval data isolation.
+• Our internal review-and-improvement data handling needs an explicit tenant policy before we claim full admin data isolation.

 • SOC 2 is not complete.
-Today we provide architecture-level controls, audit logs, and a public remediation roadmap.
+Today we provide documented controls, audit logs, and a public remediation roadmap.

 Talk through the stack